helgovic/MultiDex-for-Delphi/README.md

 Check this item to run dex step.
 RunDex is reset to false on successfull compile.

+D8: Check to use D8 dexer.

 If you intend to support Android before version 5.0 (minSDK < 21), you need to do the following.

+D8/Multidex is not supported with minsdk < 21.

 Add the MultiDex.jar in the MultidexJarPas directory to your project libs.
 Add the AndroidApi.JNI.MultiDex.pas in the MultidexJarPas directory to your mainform uses list.